What to do in an emergency

 After the seizure, your pet may be disoriented and can appear blind for some time — this is called the “post-ictal” period.
 This shouldn’t last for more than two hours.
 In recurring cases, you may spot subtle changes in your pet’s behaviour before a seizure — called the “pre-ictal” period).

-Treatment may be needed if your dog suffers a seizure for a prolonged period or repeatedly, so please contact your vet as soon as possible.
+Treatment may be needed if your dog suffers a seizure for a prolonged period or repeatedly, so please contact us as soon as possible.